 - Determine if all possible features have been added;

 - Check if any bugs will hinder the user experience.

-BAs don’t verify the objects’ sizes and colours or write automated scripts.
-It should be part of a well-organised QA process.
+BAs don’t verify the objects’ sizes and colors or write automated scripts.
+It should be part of a well-organized QA process.
 Rather, they test the product from the end-user perspective.
 Is it convenient and intuitive?
-Have the team managed to implement business logic?
+Has the team managed to implement business logic?
 Are there any inconsistencies?

 #5 They Are Strategists with a Backup Plan

 A business analyst role is all about “learning fast”.
 Many experts highlight empathy as a critical requirement for this position.
 Besides a quick and deep dive into new niches and subjects, it involved a complete understanding of the product idea, the people developing it, and the end-users it’s meant for.